shobha444/COSC6370-MedicalImagingProject/README.md

 The dataset can be found in this link: https://drive.google.com/drive/folders/1kBtxqm7mABddCtBYSeHeNT2tlaEeiZe3?usp=sharing

-To run the code in jupyter notebook, we have to download the dataset and give that path in the code.
+To run the code in jupyter notebook, we have to download the dataset and give that path in the code wherever required.

-We need to have python version 3.7.7
+We need to have python version 3.6

 We need to create an environment in anaconda prompt by giving the command: conda create -n environmentname python=3.6